bakkot/simple-chatgpt-ui/README.md

 (If you only have one of these, that's fine, just don't select the radio buttons to talk to ones you don't have.)

+Put a list of usernames to allow in `ALLOWED_USERS.txt`, one per line.
+This is not intended as a security feature, just something to help keep track of where usage is going.

 Ensure you have a reasonably recent version of node installed.
 Then

 ```sh